itsjacobhere/DQN_practice/README.md

 # DQN_practice
-Atari Breakout and Cartpole using a DQN
+Atari Breakout using a DQN